Gut Bacteria May Be Controlling Your Mood, Should You Fix It?

 Antibiotics and Gut Flora

 It’s not just our diets that can have a serious impact on our gut health.
 By nature, antibiotics kill bacteria in our body including gut bacteria, and they do so indiscriminately.
-While antibiotics have been incredibly beneficial in preventing death and illness, the extent to which we use them has created many negative side effects, especially when it comes to a healthy gut balance.
+While antibiotics have been incredibly beneficial in preventing some deaths and illnesses, the extent to which we use them has created many negative side effects, especially when it comes to a healthy gut balance.
 Studies have found that it can take months for our gut microbiome to recover from the effects of antibiotics, and in some cases, up to a year.